abeggchr/ui-testing-travel-guide/slides/transscript.md

 *Problem*: Instead of ad-hoc interactions with a page, a test controls the page using an instance that represents the page user interface.

-*Solution*: Page Objects are used to make end-to-end tests readable and easy to maintain.
+*Solution*: Page Objects are used to make end-to-end tests readable and easy to maintain  =by encapsulating information about the elements on application page.

+Page Objects include different kinds of constructs, such as basic elements, nested selectors, etc.

+* Basic Elements rovide classes for basic html Elements, like for example a button, a button then has the method click() whereas a representation of the basic html element textarea does not have click() but something like setText().

+* Nested selectors: a page object is responsible for a certain area of the complete screen, localized by a selector (i.e. main-content).
+A specific element (like a button) exposed by this page object is (almost) always contained in the surrounding area.
+That means, the selector can be combined/nested.
+In this case as css selector: .main-content > button.

 *Advantages*:

-* They keep all page element selectors in one place.
+* They keep all page element selectors in one place (no duplication).
 * They standardize how tests interact with the page.
+* They decouple testing code from the application.

 *Drawbacks*:

-*

-From related article "App Action":

-* Page objects are hard to maintain and take away time from actual application development.
+* Hard to maintain and take away time from actual application development.
 I have never seen PageObjects documented well enough to actually help one write tests.
-* Page objects introduce additional state into the tests, which is separate from the application’s internal state.
+* Introduce additional state into the tests, which is separate from the application’s internal state.
 This makes understanding the tests and failures harder.
-* Page objects try to fit multiple cases into a uniform interface, falling back to conditional logic - a huge anti-pattern in our opinion.
+* Try to fit multiple cases into a uniform interface, falling back to conditional logic - a huge anti-pattern in our opinion.
-* Page objects make tests slow because they force the tests to always go through the application user interface.
+* Make tests slow because they force the tests to always go through the application user interface.

 *Related Pattern*: "App Actions" (see https://www.cypress.io/blog/2019/01/03/stop-using-page-objects-and-start-using-app-actions/)